You’ll pay an average of $1,081 to reseed a lawn

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-There are several factors that influence the cost of seeding or reseeding your lawn.
-The size of your yard, the type of grass seed you choose, and any necessary preparation work, like aeration or soil testing, determine the total price.
+Several key factors drive what you’ll ultimately pay to seed or reseed your lawn.
+The size of your yard, the type of grass seed you choose, and any necessary preparation work, such as aeration or soil testing, all contribute to determining the total price.

 Reseeding costs an average of $0.10 to $0.20 per square foot, meaning the larger your lawn, the more you'll spend.
 For example, reseeding a 1,000-square-foot lawn might cost between $100 and $200, while a 1-acre lawn could cost between $3,000 and $5,900.